Real-it-org/realit-frontend/README.md

+# realit-frontend
-This is a Social media platform
+This is a social media Platform